JustDecentAtGame/Kaggle_remote_zrok/README.md

 # from remote to local
 rsync -e "ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -i ~/.ssh/kaggle_rsa -p 9191" root@127.0.0.1:<path_to_the_remote_file> <destination_path_in_local>
 ```

-- To minimize exceptions, we disable and enable the environment each time we run the code.
-You can modify this code to work faster, but you will encounter many errors.
+- To minimize exceptions, the environment is disabled and re-enabled each time the code runs.
+This approach helps maintain stability.
+The code can be modified to run faster, but doing so may lead to numerous errors.
 Also, there may be exceptional situations in these operations.
 In such cases, you should access https://api-v1.zrok.io/ and manually delete the conflicting environments.

 # Acknowledgement
 This project is based on [Kaggle_VSCode_Remote_SSH](https://github.com/buidai123/Kaggle_VSCode_Remote_SSH/tree/feat/zrok-integration)